LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: Index Recommendation

-\begin{itemize}[leftmargin=1em] \item \textbf{Used Column Information in SQL-Level:} Columns appearing in each SQL of the workload, along with their corresponding NDV, number of rows and data type.
-The specific information of the columns can be retrieved from the database statistics. \item \textbf{``WHERE'' Predicates and Corresponding Selectivity:} All \textmd{WHERE} predicates appearing in the workload, along with their corresponding selectivity, which is defined as the ratio of rows that satisfy the condition to the total number of rows.
-Considering the uncertainty caused by the number of parallel workers used in specific node of query plan for the SQL, we construct a simple SQL query for each predicate formed as \textmd{``SELECT * FROM [table] WHERE [predicate]''}, and obtain total rows from query plan as the number of rows satisfying the condition by executing the \textmd{EXPLAIN} command. \item \textbf{``JOIN'' Columns:} Columns appearing in all \textmd{JOIN} conditions within the workload, along with their frequencies of occurrence. \item \textbf{``GROUP BY'' and ``ORDER BY'' Columns:} Columns appearing in all \textmd{GROUP BY} or \textmd{ORDER BY} conditions within the workload, along with their frequencies of occurrence. \end{itemize}
+\begin{itemize}[leftmargin=1em] \item \textbf{Used Column Information in SQL-Level:} Columns appeared in each SQL of the workload, along with their corresponding NDV, number of rows, and data type.
+The specific information of the columns can be retrieved from the database statistics before online recommendation. \item \textbf{``WHERE'' Predicates and Corresponding Selectivity:} All \textmd{WHERE} predicates appeared in the workload, along with their selectivity, which is defined as the ratio of rows that satisfy the condition to the total number of rows. \item \textbf{``JOIN'', ``GROUP BY'', and ``ORDER BY'' Related Columns:} Columns appeared in all \textmd{JOIN}, \textmd{GROUP BY} and \textmd{ORDER BY} conditions of the workload, along with their frequencies of occurrence. \end{itemize}